Sencha Touch 2

 Sencha Touch can detect a mobile device platform automatically and loads the appropriate theme.
 Sencha Touch 2.1 contains a predefined theme for the BlackBerry 10 OS, so it lets you automatically apply a look and feel to your apps that is native to the BlackBerry 10 OS, in addition to applying your own styles.
 You can download the beta theme for BlackBerry 10 from the following webpage: http://www.sencha.com/blog/introducing-sencha-touch-2-1-and-more/

-Packaging, testing, and debugging your application for BlackBerry 10
+Packaging, testing, and debugging your BlackBerry 10 app

-You must package your app for BlackBerry 10 OS before you can deploy your app on a BlackBerry simulator or a device.
-You can package, test, and debug your app using the Ripple emulator tool or the BlackBerry 10 WebWorks SDK.
-Before packaging, you must create a configuration file (config.xml) and place it at the root of the folder that contains your application's files.
+You must package your app for the BlackBerry 10 OS before you can deploy your app on a BlackBerry simulator or a device.
+You can package, test, and debug your app using the BlackBerry 10 WebWorks SDK.